-Ten interesting benefits of music based on the experience of choirmistress and piano teacher Sr Vania Bonello ASGM who has been working in the choir ministry field with children and teenagers at St Monica's School in Malta since 2004.
+Ten educational and spiritual benefits of music based on the experience of choirmistress and piano teacher Sr Vania Bonello ASGM who has been working in the choir ministry field with children and teenagers at St Monica's School in Malta since 2004.

 1. Music resonates what's deep within - "It's an intimate aspect in a person's life"